Malteser Tiffin is really quick and easy to make and takes roughly 20 mins to prepare. No baking, just waiting required.

+2. Crush the digestive biscuits – to do this, simply place them in a sandwich bag and give them a good bash with a rolling pin.
+(It’s less noisy if you rest the bag on a tea towel).
+Otherwise, you can use a blender.

 3. Melt the butter in a pan over low heat and then add the syrup.
 Stir continuously until melted and just bubbling.
 Remove from the heat and stir in the roughly chopped chocolate until melted.
 You can also throw in some raisins or chopped nuts at this point.

 4. Stir in the crushed biscuits until fully coated in the chocolate mixture.

 5. Fold in the Maltesers – their chocolate coating will likely melt off with the warmth so don’t over-stir.

 6. Place the mixture into your lined baking tin and press it firmly until it’s even.
 Allow to cool slightly before it goes into the fridge for a good few hours.
 You can keep checking to see how it’s going and may need longer if it’s still squidgy after two hours or so.
 The finished Tiffin should lend itself to being cut into squares, firm, yet retaining its fudgy consistency.
 However, It really doesn’t matter as long as you can cut it.

 “I cut mine into different sizes so I can have a small piece, or a larger one if I feel like it”.